PolySync/polysync-core-c-examples/parrot_visualizer/README.md

 ### parrot_visualizer

-This is a simple example to “simulate” how a vehicle would respond to actuation commands in PolySync.
+This is a simple example that “simulates” how a vehicle would respond to actuation commands in PolySync.

-Receives `ps_platform_steering_command_msg`, `ps_platform_throttle_command_msg`, and actuates the parrot as specified.
+It receives both `ps_platform_steering_command_msg` and `ps_platform_throttle_command_msg`, and actuates the parrot as specified.

-It publishes back platform motion messages to indicate the parrots position.
+It publishes back platform motion messages to indicate the parrot's position.
 It depends on the `parrot_controller` example running.

-For more detailed information look at the [Vehicle Control Tutorial](https://help.polysync.io/articles/tutorials-and-examples/tutorials/vehicle-control-tutorial/)
+For more detailed information, look at the [Vehicle Control Tutorial](https://help.polysync.io/articles/tutorials-and-examples/tutorials/vehicle-control-tutorial/).

 ### Dependencies